 It is very important to set the language for all existing posts, pages, categories and tags otherwise they won’t be displayed on frontend.
+Check our FAQ for more information.

 Usually, you will define the language when editing your page.
 This is done by accessing a plugin in the block editor.
 See the first screenshot showing the button to access it.
 In the classic editor, the languages metabox is directly accessible on the side of the screen.
 See the second screenshot.